 - The introduction of Rainbow Smelt has led to reduced populations of native fish species, such as Yellow Perch (Perca flavescens), Walleye (Sander vitreus), Lake Herring (Coregonus artedi), Whitefish (clupeaformis), and Lake Trout (Salvelinus namaycush).

 How to Identify Rainbow Smelt

-- Adult Rainbow Smelt have long, slim bodies averaging 19 cm in length.
+- Adult Rainbow Smelt have long, slim bodies averaging 19 cm (7.5 in) in length.

 - Their bodies are olive-green on the back, with purple, pink, and blue iridescence on the sides, with a silvery belly.

 - The mouth is large, relative to the fish, with a protruding lower jaw and large canine teeth on the roof of the mouth and the tongue.

 - Rainbow Smelt have a single dorsal fin in the middle of its back and a small fleshy fin near the tail, known as an adipose fin.

 - Scales are small and easily detach during handling of the fish, much like our native shiners.

 Rainbow Smelt may be confused with fish in the minnow family (Cyprinidae sp.), Lake Whitefish (Coregonus clupeaformis), and Cisco (C. artedi).
 Unlike Rainbow Smelt, fish in the minnow family do not have an adipose fin, nor large teeth.
 Whereas, Lake Whitefish and Cisco are silvery fish with an adipose fin, much like a Rainbow Smelt, but their bodies are deeper than the Rainbow Smelt and they do not have teeth on the tongue and roof of the mouth.